mmiedaner/mmiedaner.github.io/_posts/2016-09-18-how-not-to-pay-for-your-data.md

 So keep your eyes open think twice and then decide what to do.
 [Brian Krebs post](http://krebsonsecurity.com/2016/09/ransomware-getting-more-targeted-expensive/#more-36337) provides you with even more steps how to secure your environment like for example reduce privileges to an absolute minimum or application whitelisting.
-I do not contratdict his advices.
+I do not contradict his advices.
 They are all valid and things you should do.
 However, keep in mind that most of them help to prevent damage after you clicked on a malicious link or attachment.
 The click is the real problem and this should be